How to Stop Chickens From Pecking Each Other, and Other Chicken Behavior Problems

 Reading Time: 7 minutes

 Chickens in the wild have complex interactions with their surroundings and each other, leading to an active and varied experience of the world.
 Through domestication, they have adapted really well to human-made environments.
 However, some artificial systems test their ability to cope, and this can result in behavior problems.
 Aggression and feather pecking can become serious issues affecting health as well as welfare.
-We need to know how to stop chickens from pecking each other’s feathers out, how to avoid bullying, and how to make sure that all chickens can access what they need.
+We need to know how to stop chickens from pecking each other, how to avoid bullying, and how to make sure that all chickens can access what they need.

 Most issues occur where there are high stocking densities and little opportunity to express natural chicken behavior.
 So, comfortable, interesting surroundings that provide for chickens’ behavioral needs are key.
 Moreover, we need to watch out for any behavior problems developing and take action as soon as possible to prevent long-term stress.
 As chickens learn from each other, the problem could spread throughout the flock if left unresolved.

 Chickens establish a hierarchy to prevent aggression, with subtle warnings and submissive gestures and only occasional pecks or chasing.
 However, if the flock is disrupted by unrecognized birds, aggressive pecking will resume until a new ranking is settled.
 Aggressive pecks are sharp downward attacks to the head of the rival.
 Roosters give an elaborate display of strength to encourage submission before physical contact is necessary.
 However, dangerous fighting results if unfamiliar mature roosters are put together.